-Blanching is a technique that is used to soften the texture of food, set its color, and in some cases make them easier to peel.
+Blanching is a technique that is used to soften the texture of food to a nice “tender crisp”, set its color, and in some cases make them easier to peel.
 When blanching, food is submerged in boiling water for just a few seconds and then it’s removed and immediately plunged into very cold ice water.
 The hot water serves to soften the texture of the fruit or vegetable and the ice-cold water bath not only stops the cooking process but also sets its bright color.

 For thin-skinned fruits such as peaches or tomatoes blanching makes it easier to peel their skin off while leaving the inner flesh nice and firm.